dex4er/django-pyc/README.rst

 Compiles .pyc files in the project.

-.. option:: -f, --force
+-f, --force
   Force the compiling files even if timestamps are up-to-date.

-.. option:: -p, --with-pythonpath
+-p, --with-pythonpath
   Compile also PYTHONPATH libraries.

-.. option:: path
+path
   Directories with libraries

 Example: